qdm12/caddy-scratch/README.md

 ## Little tricks

-- Hot reload the Caddyfile with
+- Assuming your container is called `caddy`, you can hot reload the Caddyfile with

     ```sh
     docker kill --signal=USR1 caddy